“Fresh-Air” Intake – What I’ve Learned

-Note: I’m a homeowner piecing this together while a CBH warranty ticket is still pending (no repair date yet).
+Note: I’m a homeowner piecing this together while a CBH warranty request is still pending (no repair date yet as of writing this post).

 Item | Observation |